wa1kmoon/Astro101/GRB101/grb_review/the physics of gamma-ray and relativistic jets/Kumar&Zhang_note.md

 <div id='sect3.1'></div>
 ### 3.1 Relativstic shocks: basic scalings

-This is a relativistic blastwave theory that describes interaction between the "fireball" -- which moves with Lorentz factor $\Gamma_0$ before before deceleration and has total "isotropic equivalent" energy E -- and the circumburst medium (CBM) described by the density profile, $n(R)=(A/m_p)R^{-k}$.
+This is a relativistic blastwave theory that describes interaction between the "fireball" -- which moves with Lorentz factor $\Gamma_0$ before deceleration and has total "isotropic equivalent" energy E -- and the circumburst medium (CBM) described by the density profile, $n(R)=(A/m_p)R^{-k}$.

 A power-law decaying multi-wavelength afterglow is predicted before the first observational detection of X-ray afterglow in 1997.